|Bodywork||Wright Gemini 3|

 The model was formally launched in January 2018; with two known pre-production units manufactured.
 One unit was trialled in Hong Kong with Kowloon Motor Bus (fleet code AVBWL1), and the other unit was trialled in Singapore with SBS Transit, registered SG4003D.

-The bus was last spotted on revenue service in April 2020, and has reportedly been returned to Volvo Buses, concluding its trial period on Singapore roads.
-SG4003D was placed on non-user lay up status from 27 June 2020.
+SBS Transit’s Volvo B8L entered revenue service on 2 April 2018, operating on Bus Service 94, and subsequently redeployed to Bus Service 71 from 9 July 2018 until April 2020.
+The bus was last spotted on revenue service in April 2020, and thereafter returned to Volvo Buses, concluding its trial period on Singapore roads.
+SG4003D was placed on non-user lay-up status from 27 June 2020.

 The Volvo B8L was conceived as the Euro VI (or Euro 6) successor to the highly popular tri-axle Volvo B9TL which had been in production since 2002, an evolutionary step in line with more rigorous emission standards across the world, and targeted at the Asia Pacific markets of Hong Kong and Singapore.
 The B8L model designation indicates its (Bus chassis, 8-litre engine, Low floor) configuration.